Fonfon02/Module141/README.md

 ## Installation
 ![alt text]( ./pictures/2.jpg "SQL meme 2")

-To install this project and use it you have to:
+To use this repo you have to:
   - Clone or import as Zip this project on local
   - Decompress the project in this directory

 ## Content
 This repo contain all the scripts asked for the Module 141.
-There's also database template files to do use the scripts
+There's also database template files to use the scripts.

 ## ChangeLog
 ### Week 1